Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/25-form-recognizer-studio/25-upload-training-data.md

 This workshop includes a *New Patient Registration Form* and matching label data you need to upload to an Azure storage container.

-The label data describes the location of the fields on the forms and was created for the workshop using Form recognizer Studio.
+The label data describes the location of the fields on the forms and was created for the workshop using Document Intelligence Studio.
 The label data is in a JSON file that is named the same as the form file.
 For example, the label data for the form named `form1.pdf` is in the file named `form1.pdf.json`.
 The label data is in the same folder as the form files.

 <!-- ## Create a storage container